 Nearly 10,000 clergy members have signed a document called The Statement on Social Justice and the Gospel.
 Clearly following on the heels of last year’s Nashville Statement, what makes this document so troubling is that these pastors clearly disregard everything that Jesus spoke about and taught in the Bible.
 Here's what the statement says:

 We affirm that the Bible is God’s Word, breathed out by him.
 It is inerrant, infallible, and the final authority for determining what is true (what we must believe) and what is right (how we must live).
 All truth claims and ethical standards must be tested by God’s final Word, which is Scripture alone.
+We deny that Christian belief, character, or conduct can be dictated by any other authority, and we deny that the postmodern ideologies derived from intersectionality, radical feminism, and critical race theory are consistent with biblical teaching.
+We further deny that competency to teach on any biblical issue comes from any qualification for spiritual people other than clear understanding and simple communication of what is revealed in Scripture.

 These pastors aren't ashamed to admit to the world that they don't give a damn about helping the poor and the sick and those that many are deemed as outcasts.